Quick Links: | Understanding Inactive Enrollments | Managing Inactive Enrollments |

 What does "inactive" mean in Canvas?

-When an enrollment is labeled as "inactive," it means the individual was once part of the course but is no longer enrolled in the course.
-In the case of students, this indicates that they initially enrolled in the course but later withdrew or dropped it.
-Inactive students do not appear on the roster for other students enrolled in the course.
+When an enrollment is labeled as "inactive," it means the individual was once part of the course but is no longer enrolled.

 How do I know if an enrollment is inactive?

-Inactive enrollments have a tag of "inactive" next to their name on the People page.
+Inactive enrollments display an "inactive" label next to the user’s name on the People page.

 What does it mean when a Teacher is inactive?

-When Teachers or participants in different roles are marked as inactive, it means that they were removed from the course.
-Like students, they cannot access the course and they do not appear to other students on the roster.
+If a Teacher or other role is marked as inactive, it means they were removed from the course.
+They no longer have access and do not appear to students.

 Do inactive students appear in the gradebook?